Doherty Track & Field

 you cheat your teammates

-5. Do not do anything that will embarrass yourself, your school, your family or your
+5. Do not do anything that will embarrass yourself, your school, your family or your teammates.

+IV.
 PRACTICE/MEETS/LOCKEROOM

-be on time.
-If you cannot do either, you MUST notify one of the coaches before
+off into event specific practices).
+You must be at practice every day and you must be on time.
+If you cannot do either, you MUST notify one of the coaches before practice in writing.
+Failure to do so can result in not participating in the meet.

-in the meet.
 You also run the risk of being dropped from the team.
-Excused absences need to be communicated to the coach.
+Excused absences

 2.